 16 When evening came, his disciples went down to the sea, 17 got into a boat, and started across the sea to Capernaum.
 It was now dark, and Jesus had not yet come to them.
 18 The sea became rough because a strong wind was blowing.
 19 When they had rowed about three or four miles,[d] they saw Jesus walking on the sea and coming near the boat, and they were terrified.
 20 But he said to them, “It is I;[e] do not be afraid.”
 21 Then they wanted to take him into the boat, and immediately the boat reached the land toward which they were going.

-Later on, I got more insights watching Jesuit author James Martin’s weekly Friday Faith Sharing session on Facebook.
-(Along with our Zoom sessions at home, they’ve been invaluable to me in this time of pandemic and isolation.)
-More indication of how important this miracle story is came when Fr.
-Martin explained the eucharistic symbolism: When Jesus gives thanks over the food (the Greek word is eucharisteo), and the action parallels that of the Mass or Holy Communion.
+Later on in the week, I got more insights watching Jesuit author James Martin’s weekly Friday Faith Sharing session on Facebook.
+(Along with our Zoom sessions at home, they’ve been a lifeline to me in this time of pandemic and isolation.)
+More indication of how important this miracle of loaves and fishes is came when Fr.
+Martin explained the eucharistic symbolism: When Jesus gives thanks over the food (the Greek word he uses for giving thanks is eucharisteo), the action parallels that of the Mass or Holy Communion.

 Fr.
-Martin held up a sheet (at 19:20) with the Greek words (which is how I know John used eucharisteo here), followed by take, bless, break, give.
-“He took the break, blessed it, broke it and gave it to the disciples [to distribute],” Fr.
+Martin held up a sheet (at 19:20) with the Greek words (which is how I learned that John used eucharisteo here), followed by their English translation — take, bless, break, give.
+“He took the bread, blessed it, broke it and gave it to the disciples [to distribute],” Fr.
 Martin said.
 “This is what Jesus did at the Multiplication of Loaves and Fishes, and this is what Jesus does in the Eucharist.”
-We’re dealing with something central to the faith, he added, than a nice story of people sharing food.
+We’re dealing with something central to the faith, he added, much more than a nice story of people sharing food.

 Fr.
-Martin’s FB sessions are interactive, and toward the end (at 31:30) a viewer added that the blessing takes on meaning only when it is shared.
-Another viewer says she thinks the young boy with the fish and the barley loaves is the hero of the story because he gets the ball rolling, steps forward and gives them to Jesus.
+Martin’s social media sessions are interactive, and toward the end (at 31:30) a viewer said the blessing takes on meaning only when it is shared.
+Another viewer added she thinks the young boy with the fish and the barley loaves is the hero of the story because he gets the ball rolling when he steps forward and gives them to Jesus.
 I hadn’t thought of it that way, but I like that.

 There’s a lot going on in this story, as there always is with John, and I think it says something important about service.
+About feeding people.
 And faith.
-And, most of all, the presence of God.
-But first I have to work through a problem I always have with John’a version of the gospel stories.
+And, most of all, about the presence of God.
+But first I have to work through a problem I always have with John.

 I love the details in John.
 The five barley loaves, the 12 baskets of crumbs left over, the grassy field.
 John says it was at the time of Passover, and the grass would have been green in the spring.
 But how much can John’s facts be trusted?
 I’m not as worried about the miracles of feeding the 5,000 and Jesus walking on the water — they’re firmly rooted in early Christian tradition.
-When Jesus gets in the boat and zippidy-doo-dah it’s whisked across the lake to Capernaum, howevever, I can’t get the image of Harry Potter’s Harry Potter’s Ford Anglia flying up to Hogwarts out of my mind.
+But in John’s version of the story, Jesus gets in the boat and “immediately,” zippidy-doo-dah, it’s whisked across the lake to Capernaum.
+I can’t get the image of Harry Potter’s Harry Potter’s Ford Anglia flying up to Hogwarts out of my imagination — not exactly, I am sure, what the evangelist had in mind.

-John is imprecise about where all this happened.
-He says Jesus fed the 5,000 on “other side of the Sea of Galilee,” which would put it near Bethsaida.
-(In this he agrees with Luke.)
+John is at best imprecise about where all this happened.
+He says Jesus fed the multitudes on the “other side of the Sea of Galilee,” which would put it near Bethsaida since he lived in Capernaum at this stage of his ministry.
+(In this John agrees with Luke.)
 But the traditional site, at Tabgha, is only three kilometers from Capernaum on the same side of the lake.
-The name means Seven Springs, and tradition holds that Jesus often preached in the vicinity, and the risen Christ appeared to the disciples and broiled a fish for them after his death and resurrection.
-About four kilometers away is a steep hillside associated with the Sermon on the Mount and the Beatitudes.
-Tabgha was been revered since the fourth century when a pilgrim named Egeria visited a Byzantine shrine there:

 In the same place (not far from Capernaum) facing the Sea of Galilee is a well watered land in which lush grasses grow, with numerous trees and palms.
 Nearby are seven springs which provide abundant water.
 In this fruitful garden Jesus fed five thousand people with five loaves of bread and two fish.
 The stone upon which the Master placed the bread became an altar.
 The many pilgrims to the site broke off pieces of it as a cure for their ailments.

-Today the Benedictine Church of the Primacy o the Multiplication features an “untrimmed stone […] under the altar,” said to be where Jesus took the loaves, gave thanks and “distributed them to those who were seated; so also the fish, as much as they wanted.”
+Today, according to a description by Hillel Geva of the Israeli Ministry of Foreign Affairs, which holds the portfolio for minority religions (including Christianity), a Church of the Multiplication at Tabgha features an “untrimmed stone […] under the altar,” said to be where Jesus took the loaves, gave thanks and “distributed them to those who were seated; so also the fish, as much as they wanted.”
 In front of the altar is a Byzantine-era “mosaic depicting a basket of bread flanked by two fish.”
-It was “added in the 6th century, suggesting the stone’s significance,” as Hillel Geva writes in a review of Christian archaeological sites for the Israeli Ministry of Foreign Affairs, which holds to portfolio for minority religions.
+Geva says it was “added in the 6th century, suggesting the stone’s significance.”
+It’s a lovely Benedictine chapel, located on a hillside gently sloping down to the Sea of Galilee.

-When I consider the historical Jesus, I put a great deal of weight on the early Christian traditions — they must have known something I don’t.
-And Egeria’s description of the surroundings, the lush grasses and abundant water, seems right in an arid climate.
+When I consider the historical Jesus, I like to rely on the early Christian traditions — they must have known something I don’t.
+Plus, I’ve been there.
+And Egeria’s description of the surroundings, the lush grasses and abundant water, seems about right, even though the climate is arid.
+The springs would have formed sort of an oasis.
 Even visiting the area 2,000 years later, with tour buses crowding the parking lots and pilgrims everywhere, you get the sense that something important happened here.

 As I try to imagine the scene, I think I would have come from Capernaum out to Tabgha partly out of curiosity and partly because Jesus’ message is beginning to resonate with me.
 He came down from Nazareth about 50 kilometers to the west several months ago, and he’s been preaching out here by the Seven Springs quite a bit.
 I am truly impressed with the people he’s healed at the synagogue in now, and I like what he says about a kingdom of God.
 I like the idea it can begin here and now.
 With me.
 Within me.
 But I don’t know quite how that’s going to work, and I want to hear more.